NostalgicCoder/NostalgicCoder/README.md

 ---------------------------------------------------------------
 Career Opportunities:
 ---------------------------------------------------------------

-- Lead / senior software engineer looking for permanent work based in the City of London (EC2M) area.
+Lead/Senior software engineer looking for permanent work based in the City of London, Canary Wharf, Stratford or short tube commute from these destinations.